-Our treatment integrates evidenced-based practices with integrative therapies that together heal the body, mind, and spirit in a naturally, tranquil setting with round-the-clock medical and clinical care.
-Care at Sierra Tucson is provided in an atmosphere of dignity, respect, and cultural sensitivity.
+Our treatment incorporates evidenced-based practices with integrative therapies that heal the body, mind, and spirit in a natural, serene setting with extensive medical and clinical care.
+Residents at Sierra Tucson can expect an atmosphere of dignity, respect, and cultural sensitivity.

 At Sierra Tucson, your multidisciplinary treatment team will include an attending physician, primary therapist, family therapist, continuing care coordinator, psychologists, therapeutic activity & fitness specialists, licensed integrative therapy practitioners, and naturopathic physicians who address the physiological as well as the psychological effects of eating disorders.